Why you need the Personal Style Indicator

-The Online Personal Style Indicator (PSI) is a powerful communication and learning tool.
-Completely self-administered the PSI helps you discover your natural preferences towards time, people, tasks, and situations.
-People identify their specific PSI style pattern(s), which assists them to instantly understand their strengths and potential challenges so they can be more effective at work and at home.
+The PSI is a powerful communication and learning tool.
+This self-administered and self-scored assessment helps you and your clients discover your natural preferences towards time, people, tasks, and situations.
+Participants identify their specific PSI style pattern(s), which assists them to instantly understand their strengths and potential challenges so they can be more effective at work and at home.